Skip to main content

 Important

-Sending a request containing scopes for Authentication and Identification defaults the process to an Identification service.
+Mixing scopes for Authentication and Identification in your request defaults the process to an Identification service.

 For example, a request with name, date-of-birth and nin leads to an Identification service.